Before participating, read all the instructions and linked documents below.

 How to Join the Online GA

-To participate in the General Assembly discussion, click the link to the Zoom link (coming soon) or copy and paste the link into another tab in your internet browser.
+To participate in the General Assembly discussion, click the link to the Zoom link or copy and paste the link into another tab in your internet browser.
 You will need to keep a tab with this page open to participate in votes.
-You can also join by phone at (coming soon) and enter the PIN: (coming soon), though we recommend trying the link first to avoid any potential phone fees.

-The Google Hangouts Meet can accommodate an estimated 100 participants.
+The IAPSS Zoom account can accommodate an estimated 500 participants.
 If the online meeting is full, you can still participate via our auxiliary YouTube livestream, which will go live at 18:45 CEST.
 This livestream can be accessed here: (coming soon).
 Please note that if you are only participating via the YouTube livestream, you will only be able to communicate via the livestream chat.